hylang/hy/README.md

 --user hy`.
 Then you can start an interactive read-eval-print loop (REPL) with the command `hy`, or run a Hy program with `hy myprogram.hy`.

+Hy is tested on all released and currently maintained versions of CPython (on Linux and Windows), and on recent versions of PyPy and Pyodide.

 * [Try Hy with a web console](https://hylang.github.io/hy-interpreter)
 * [Why Hy?](http://docs.hylang.org/en/stable/whyhy.html)
 * [Tutorial](http://docs.hylang.org/en/stable/tutorial.html)